Zar4lli/TableParserPython/README.md

         "`downloadHtmlFile2`",
         "`downloadHtmlFile3`"]

 // Move the HTML to a folder next to the script.
-And enter file name (without .html format)
+And enter file names in the urls list (without .html format)

 > MainIdentifyPos = `1`